Samsung Wave II S8530

 The Samsung Wave II (model number GT-S8530) is a discontinued smartphone developed and produced by Samsung Electronics.
 It is the successor of the Samsung Wave S8500 smartphone and runs on Samsung's Bada 1.2 operating system, which was commercially released in October 2010.
-The Wave II is a touchscreen phone powered by a proprietary 1 GHz ARM Cortex-8 CPU and a built-in PowerVR SGX 540 graphics engine, SLCD display and a 720p camera.
-As the phone contained an LCD display, SlashGear speculated that the phone could be the result of a rumored AMOLED panel shortage.
+The Wave II is a touchscreen phone powered by a proprietary 1 GHz ARM Cortex-8 CPU and a built-in PowerVR SGX 540 graphics engine, SLCD and a 720p camera.
+As the phone contained an LCD, SlashGear speculated that the phone could be the result of a rumored AMOLED panel shortage.

 Hardware Features

 Design

 The phone's exterior is made from a 10.9 mm thick metal alloy, designed in a slate-style form factor.
 The front includes three physical buttons positioned below the screen: a call button, a reject/shutdown button, and a main menu button.

 Display

 The 800x480 WVGA display consists of a 3.7 in Super LCD capacitive touchscreen with an anti-smudge oleophobic coating on top of the scratch-resistant tempered-glass (Gorilla Glass Display) touch panel.